psipred/DMPfold2/README.md

 dmpfold -i prot.aln -o out_dir -p fdf # Force-directed folding protocol
 ```
-where `out_dir` is the output directory to write results to (which will be created).
+`out_dir` is the output directory to write results to, which will be created.

 ### Getting sequence alignments